-- There is a will and notable initiative among several MET across Europe including STCW-oriented or non-STCW MET establishments - towards Internationalised strategies for their growth and/or geographical expansion. - Implementation of Internationalised strategies remains, however, the result of fragmented initiatives.
-Strategy selection can widely be improved through user-friendly multi-criteria decision-making tools providing decision support. - Internationalised strategies have significant potential to strengthen European MET, enabling training institutions to take advantage of the availability of resources across countries, levels and types of MET, and beyond through more loosely related degrees and educational provision. - The unequal distribution of simulators across Europe is one area where resources across neighbouring countries' borders can be incorporated or even constitute the basis for opting for an Internationalised strategy to enable access to expensive educational equipment.
-By eventual contributions to operational and maintenance costs, mutual benefits for all participating parties and the motivation for cooperation would be ensured. - The diversity of European MET may be both a motive and a resource for providing future-proof skills to maritime professionals, focusing on complementarity in a more efficient way and economising on scarce resources. - Cost issues for selecting Internationalised strategies may require support through a MET-specific ERASMUS+ mechanism through which non-ECVET or ECTS-based degrees may be supported for international cooperation.
+There is a will and notable initiative among several MET across Europe - including STCW-oriented or non-STCW MET establishments - towards Internationalised strategies for their growth and/or geographical expansion.
+Implementation of Internationalised strategies remains, however, the result of fragmented initiatives.
+Strategy selection can widely be improved through user-friendly multi-criteria decision-making tools providing decision support.
+Internationalised strategies have significant potential to strengthen European MET, enabling training institutions to take advantage of the availability of resources across countries, levels and types of METS, and beyond through more loosely related degrees and educational provision.
+The unequal distribution of simulators across Europe is one area where resources across neighboring countries' borders can be incorporated or even constitute the basis for opting for an Internationalised strategy to enable access to expensive educational equipment.
+By eventual contributions to operational and maintenance costs, mutual benefits for all participating parties and the motivation for cooperation would be ensured.
+The diversity of European MET may be both a motive and a resource for providing future-proof skills to maritime professionals, focusing on complementarity in a more efficient way and economising on scarce resources.
+Cost issues for selecting Internationalised strategies may require support through a MET-specific ERASMUS+ mechanism through which non-ECVET or ECTS-based degrees may be supported for international cooperation.
 Internationalised strategies can assist, through the exchange of best practices, with improvements and the adoption of more standard approaches by the diverse MET establishments which do not currently benefit from European mobility tools.
+The road to strengthen the internationalisation of European METs passes by the use of the aforementioned two tools which are especially designed the first to allow locating appropriate partnerships and the second to facilitate the exchange of credits in the diverse MET environment in Europe.
+The long-term roadmap includes first inciting MET providers to adopt an Internationalisation Strategy Statement (ISS) to provide strategic focus to themselves all in committing to stakeholders; at a second stage it passes by the creation and adoption of a Standardized MET international exchange agreement.
+It continues with the dissemination of best practices and the self-assessment exercise of monitoring internationalisation progression.
+This can be facilitated, if selecting through a - suitable for the MET diversity - common pool of internationalisation indicators.